Azure API Management Token Limit Policy: Controlling AI Token Consumption Per Consumer

 Suppose you’re building an integration platform in the cloud (like with Azure).
 In that case, the Walking Skeleton confirms your service choices, such as Azure Functions and Logic Apps, which integrate with your storage, networking, and security layers.
 Guess what I am going to do again in the near future, I hope.

-Leveraging Pipes and Filters Within the Skeleton
+Applying Pipes and Filters Within the Walking Skeleton

 Now, let’s look at what that “minimal, end-to-end functionality” should look like, especially for data and process flow.
 The Pipes and Filters pattern is ideally suited for building the first functional slice of your integration Skeleton.